While a college degree in writing has value, it is not a requirement for a rewarding career

 Conferences: My goal is to attend two writing conferences a year.
 (This year will be three.)
 I look for those that provide value and are within driving distance (no airfare), and local (no hotels) is ideal.

 Best of all, my educational path has no tests, finals, or grades.
-The only studying I do is in actually applying what I’ve learned.
+The only studying I do is actually applying what I’ve learned.
 I’m pursuing a self-directed writing education.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!